 If you came to New Zealand for at least 4 or more weeks or you are here on a Working Holiday Visa, you can definitely take the advantage of the time you’ve got and explore both the North and South Islands.

 You won’t be able to see everything.
-I didn’t even manage to do that during 15 months I spent here, but I used my extensive knowledge about this country and handpicked the best locations which you could visit on your roadtrip.
+I didn’t even manage to do that during the 15 months I spent here, but I used my extensive knowledge about this country and handpicked the best locations which you could visit on your road trip.

 You can also consider buying one, but you will need to give yourself enough time before and after your trip to purchase and then sell your van.

-For best deals on campervans check Motorhome Republic.
+For the best deals on campervans check the Motorhome Republic.
 It will save you a lot of time using their search engine.